We are committed to finding the right fit for your student and your family.

 If available space is definite, the family will be asked to confirm (or reject) the admission offer and begin the enrollment process.
 If available space is uncertain, families will be formally offered admission in the spring when/if it becomes available.
 This is typical in grades 1-5, where classes are generally at capacity and open spaces are dependent on the re-enrollment of current families.
 (Current families must re-enroll by the first of March so that new families can be then offered spots by the first of April.)

 Throughout the process, our communication strives to be clear, upfront, and helpful for your family to make a decision whether to accept or reject an offer.

 If you accept the offer of admission to AHB Community School, we’ll send a timeline and appropriate information about the registration and enrollment of your student as soon as possible.

 Please note that AHB Community School is committed to providing the best educational experience for our students.
 Though we welcome a diverse group of students, AHB is not staffed to meet the needs of children who have behavioral or educational differences for which specially-trained teachers or extensive one-on-one assistance is necessary.
-In the event that a student struggles to meet academic or social benchmarks, AHB may request that parents provide a current outside evaluation and/or seek additional support services.
-Sometimes, after receiving a professional evaluation, the professional recommendations include accommodations beyond those which AHB can currently guarantee.
-If it becomes clear that AHB cannot benefit the student, we will work with the parents and the student to explore alternative educational options to support the family and student to realize his/her full academic potential.
+Successful AHB candidates generally have needs that can be accommodated within the classroom, can work with peers in a constructive manner, and are able to exercise an age-appropriate level of independence.